Wildhoney/ReduxLocal/README.md

 # Redux Local

-> Redux middleware for maintaining pseudo-local state in a single tree.
+> Redux helper for maintaining pseudo-local state in a single tree.